This post is for business owners, marketing directors/managers and sales directors/managers.

 Remember that faster lead response times are in your control.

-Get back to leads quicker consistently over time and you will increase your companies chances of more revenue.
+Get back to prospects quicker, consistently over time and you will grow your revenue.

 Make the call.